 Part-time faculty will not be conducting research on campus that can involve students.
 They may not be around by graduation for letters of recommendation.
 They probably don’t have the time or knowledge to act as advisors to students on campus concerning future class choices or employment opportunities.

 There are certain areas where you might expect to see more part-time faculty.
 These are areas where bringing in a practicing professional adds to the students’ experience.
 This includes areas such as music, business, and education.
+This information is also available in the DIY College Rankings College Search Spreadsheet.

 4. A good college will have small classes.